 Read about David Hilbert who proved that any polygon could be cut up into a certain number of pieces that could be put back together to form any other polygon of equal area.

 You have pitched your tent (the red triangle) on an island.
 Can you move it to the position shown by the purple triangle making sure you obey the rules?

 I cut this square into two different shapes.
-What can you say about
+What can you say about the relationship between them?

 These pictures were made by starting with a square, finding the half-way point on each side and joining those points up.
 You could investigate your own starting shape.

 Arrange your fences to make the largest rectangular space you can.
 Try with four fences, then five, then six etc.